core-wg/comi/draft-ietf-core-comi.md

   of the corresponding event and reported by an event stream resource.

 list instance identifier:
-: Handle used to identify a YANG data node that is an instance of a YANG "list" specified with the values of the key leaves of the list.
+: Handle used to identify a YANG data node that is an instance of a YANG "list", specified with the values of the key leaves of the list.